Debra Gers

 Main areas of practice

-Debra is responsible for the EPBI Group’s client and public employment training programme, including the Employment Clubs and helps public and private sector clients across the country to comply with the challenges of employment law.
+Debra is responsible for the EPBI Group’s client and public employment training programme, including the Employment webinars and helps public and private sector clients across the country to keep up to date with the changes in and on top of the challenges of employment law.
 Debra has significant experience in providing training for a wide range of clients in the private sector as well as the education, health and social housing sectors.

 She devises and presents training seminars across a broad spectrum of employment law issues and utilises a range of training materials from case studies, PowerPoint presentations, role plays and quizzes.
 Debra takes a very interactive approach to training to ensure key employment topics are covered in an informative and practical way.